-As the Black Lives Matter movement continues to gain momentum, sparking conversations, protests and campaigns tackling racial injustice across the world, it’s clear that we all need to do better to support the black community in all areas of society.
+The Black Lives Matter movement really came into the spotlight last year, sparking conversations, protests and campaigns tackling racial injustice across the world.
+It was made clear that we all need to do better to support the black community in all areas of society.

 What is Black Pound Day?

 One campaign born of the movement is Black Pound Day, and it’s something we can all easily get involved in in our own way.
 Founded by music artist Swiss (of So Solid Crew fame), Black Pound Day aims to encourage people to shop from and spend money with local and online UK black-owned businesses, by replacing your usual purchases with services and products from black-owned businesses.

 The day is also hoped to stand as an opportunity for people to learn how we can all support black-owned businesses over the long term.